battlecode/battlecode21/README.md

 - `/schema`: Game serialization schema (basically, an encoding of all units and events in a game)
 - `/client`: Game client (visualizer) in TypeScript
 - `/playback`: Helper library for the client.
 We might want to integrate this with the client at some point
+- `/example-bots`: A bunch of example bots for the game!

 ## Development